Episode 01 - The Little House on the Prairie

 Chip uncovered layers of materials on the fireplace and took out both walls to open up the living and dining, leaving only the natural brick fireplace exposed.
 This fireplace is now the focal point of this house- it’s a piece of history right in the middle of their living room.
 Joanna updated the built-ins in the living space with shiplap to tie into the shiplap chair rail that went around the entire room.
 The chandelier in the living room became the inspiration piece for the whole room.
 This was one of several eclectic pieces chosen to complement the soft walls and natural wood elements used within the living room.
 The color used in the living spaces was a warm grey.

 In the bathroom, the Gaines tore out the wall to extend the space and installed a wood tile in herringbone pattern.
 The owner purchased three old windows she wanted the Gaines’ to add to the bedroom and bath.
 It’s pieces like these that make the space feel original, warm and inviting.
-Jimmy Don from Stars over Texas made a custom metal sign containing one of the couple’s favorite quotes, which Joanna hung in the bathroom.

 Photos by Rachel Whyte Photography